What different types of communities exist, and how do the people in our communities impact us?

 - How might communities help people?
 How might they hold them back?

-- How might art and music fit into the community?
+- How might art and music fit into a community?

 - Using “Sunday Candy” as inspiration, write a song about a community of which you are a part, or a particular person within that community you feel a close connection with.
 Present the song to class.